 Members of U.S. armed forces don’t have to pay to take their family out for a day of fun at certain theme parks.
 Busch Gardens and SeaWorld parks offer one free admission per year to military members, and up to three free passes for their direct dependents.
 Other theme parks, like Disney World, offer discounted tickets to military members.

 13. Income Tax Breaks

-Active military members who enlist while living in a state that does not have income tax won’t have to pay income tax if they are relocated to a new state that does, CNN reported.
+Active-duty service members file state income taxes in their state of legal residence — even if they have moved to a new state because of military orders, according to Military OneSource.
+That means that if a service member enlists while living in a state that does not have an income tax, they won’t have to pay income tax if they are relocated to a new state that does.

 14. Cheap Movie Tickets

 Some movie theaters, including Showcase Cinemas, offer military discounts.
 As of May 2021, general admission tickets at Showcase Cinemas cost only $7.75 for all active-duty personnel and their dependents.

 The Servicemembers Civil Relief Act provides safeguards to active-duty members for a variety of financial services, including rental agreements, security deposits, evictions, installment contracts, credit card interest rates, mortgages, civil judicial proceedings, income tax payments and more.
 Benefits and protections covered by the SCRA include a 6% interest rate cap on financial obligations, protections against default judgments, protections against non-judicial foreclosures, protections against vehicle repossessions and benefits regarding early lease terminations for apartments.